 What outcomes does the project hope to achieve from making this documentary?

-Short-term outcomes are educating the film’s target audience and the general public, especially teachers, students and business leaders, that the liberation of the Belsen concentration camp at the end of WW2 came about by pure chance.
-The result of the Nazi up to then secret campaign against the European Jewish population and other perceived dissidents.
-But it is the Australian war correspondent, Alan Moorehead, who like many others that were taken on a tour of the Belsen camp after liberation, asked the question, “Why?” adding, “How did we let it happen?”
+Short-term outcomes are educating the film’s target audiences and the general public, especially teachers, students and business leaders, that the liberation of the Belsen concentration camp at the end of WW2 came about by pure chance.
+The result of the Nazi secret campaign against the European Jewish population and other perceived dissidents.
+But it was the Australian war correspondent, Alan Moorehead, one of many other journalists that were taken on a tour of the Belsen camp after liberation, who asked the question, “Why?” adding, “How did we let it happen?”
 Afterwards, this literary giant mused his thoughts on “Why?” in his book “Eclipse” about the last two years of WW2.